 The "Record Payment" feature allows organizers to record payments on behalf of payers.
 This is a great feature for adding cash or check payments or for entering a credit card payment taken over the phone.
 Follow these steps to record a payment:

-- From the Manage view, click "Record Payment".
+- From the Manage view, click the "Record Payment" button.
 This opens your collection so you can make the appropriate selections and fill in any required information for the payer.

 - On the first view, provide an optional email address.
 If you don't enter an email, the platform will insert a generic “manually entered” email as a placeholder, and the payer will not receive a payment confirmation.